moodlync/EmotionalSync/netlify-deploy/NETLIFY_DEPLOYMENT.md

 If your frontend can't connect to the API endpoints:

+1. Check your environment detection settings by accessing the new debug endpoint at `<your-site-url>/api/environment` This will show you detailed information about how the environment is being detected.

-1. Ensure the API redirects are properly configured in `netlify.toml`:
+2. Ensure the API redirects are properly configured in `netlify.toml`:
    ```toml
    [[redirects]]
      from = "/api/*"